How To Convert User Feedback Into A Goldmine for A/B Testing

 Remember, there are certain mistakes that you should avoid in order to make your A/B study viable.

 First, be sure that your results reach a statistical significance.
-Basing yourself on a small portion of results will not verify your project efficiently.
+Basing yourself on a small portion of the results will not verify your project efficiently.
 Second, be sure that you have enough traffic, as studies dragged out in time might even make some changes obsolete – time, technology, and people progress unbelievably fast.

 Related Post: 5 Reasons Why Your A/B Tests Fail (and how not to)